open-pay/slate/source/includes/en/cards.md

 }
 ```

-Updates the card security code from the browser of from the customer's device.
-This prevents the security code from passing through your servers.
+Updates the card data from the browser or from the customer's device.
+It also allows to send a cvv2 code that will be used in the next transaction done with this card.
-The security code must be updated before any charges done with stored cards, so it can be used in the next transaction.
+This prevents sensitive information from passing through your servers.

 ###Request
 Property  | Description
 --------- | ------
 holder_name |***string*** (optional) <br/>Name of the cardholder.
-cvv2 |***numeric*** (optional) <br/>Security code as it appears on the back of the card.
+cvv2 |***string***  (optional)<br/>Security code as it appears on the back of the card.
 Usually 3 digits.
 expiration_month |***numeric*** (optional) <br/>Expiration month as it appears on the card.
 expiration_year |***numeric*** (optional) <br/>Expiration year as it appears on the card.
-merchant_id | **string** (optional) <br/> Merchant ID to use to validate this card.
-Used only when using groups.
+merchant_id | **string** (conditional) <br/> Merchant ID to use to validate this card.
+Required when using a merchant group.

 ###Response
 Returns an empty JSON object.
 Please consider that this response may be extended in the future.